MANAGEMENT AND ACCOUNTING WEB

 Master of Accountancy Program

 One of the problems with traditional cost accounting systems today is that only the purchase price from a supplier is traced to the cost of the purchase.
-In many cases, there are many other costs than the invoice costs like inspection, receiving, and ordering costs.
+In most cases, there are other costs in addition to the invoice costs like inspection, receiving, and ordering costs.
 All these other costs, instead of being tracked as part of the cost of ownership associated with the supplier, are just added to the list of expenses incurred by the purchasing company.
-Since these costs (repairing damaged parts, scrapping, returning items) are costs that are actually incurred because of supplier’s work quality, these costs should be factored into the costs associated with that particular supplier.
-This concept of using cost of ownership in determining the costs involved in using a specific supplier becomes particularly important since purchased materials consist of 70 percent of some manufacturing companies expenses.
+Since these costs (repairing damaged parts, scrapping, returning items) are costs that are actually incurred because of supplier’s work quality, they should be factored into the costs associated with that particular supplier.
+This concept of using cost of ownership in determining the costs involved in using a specific supplier becomes particularly important since purchased materials are 70 percent of some manufacturing companies expenses.
 When so much of a company's costs depends on the quality and prices determined by an outside source, it is important to be able to properly track where these costs come from in order to minimize costs and maximize quality.

 Some cost accounting systems today have addressed the issue of cost of ownership.
 These progressive systems are used in companies with JIT (Just-in-Time) inventory techniques and TQC (total quality control).
 These systems associate not only the invoiced price of the purchases to the supplier, but also the cost of purchasing, holding, poor quality, and delivery failure.
 Examples of these costs are freight, storage, insurance, scrap, warranties, rework, and lost sales due to late delivery.
 Sometimes these costs are so significant that they are greater than the purchase price.
 Texas Instruments did a study and found that in once case, the cost of ownership was over 180 times the invoiced purchase price of an item.